vuejs/rfcs/active-rfcs/0045-in-tag-comments.md

 - `comments: true` and `comments: false` do not affect in-tag line comments in `ast.comments`;
-- duplicate attributes, unterminated tags, quoted attribute values, and codegen all keep their specified behavior;
+- duplicate attributes, unterminated tags, quoted attribute values, and codegen all keep their specified behavior.
-- `ElementNode.children` and `ElementNode.props` do not contain in-tag line
-  comments.

 # Drawbacks